 321 The Cold War: Culture, Politics and Foreign Policy

 Spring of odd years.
+4(3-0) P: (MC 220 or MC 231) and completion of Tier I writing requirement

-4(3-0) P:M: MC 220 Cultural representations to explore the Cold War's balance of power politics and domestic consequences.
+Cultural representations to explore the Cold War's balance of power politics and domestic consequences.